shehbazj/csc2233/assignment1.md

 Checkpoints are places where the output of your setup should match the output of the handout.
 If your system is not the same as the checkpoint given in the handout, consult your groupmate / other groups or email the TA before proceeding further with the assignment.

-At the end of this assignment, please email your document titled `student1\_student2.pdf` to the TA:
+At the end of this assignment, please email the output of your checkpoints as a pdf document titled `student1\_student2.pdf` to the TA:

-TA Contact: Shehbaz Jaffer
+TA Contact: Shehbaz Jaffer\\
 Email:  firstname.lastname@mail.utoronto.ca

 Lets begin!